 The results were so astounding from using CBD Living Water as my sole pain medication following my hip replacement surgery that I literally began evangelizing the benefits of nano CBD to everyone that was interested… and even some that weren’t.

 Most people with whom I spoke back then didn’t even know what CBD was including physicians and surgeons.
-When I used the formal name cannabidiol many would even ‘wince’ in physical reaction to the word even when I shared my experience with them using no prescription medication after leaving the hospital.
+When I used the formal name, cannabidiol, many would develop a blank stare... even wince in reaction to the word even when I shared my experience with them using no prescription medication after leaving the hospital.
 My surgeon was nonetheless fascinated with the speed of my recovery.

-Fast forward to 2020, I’ve written extensively on the subject of CBD since first publishing Cannabis Animus in January of 2016.
-And now I feel it’s time to offer further support for our members and visitors on the subject of “nano” CBD and elaborate on why it has become so well-accepted and appreciated.
+Fast forward to 2021, I’ve written extensively on the subject of CBD since first publishing Cannabis Animus in 2016.
+And now I feel it’s time to offer further support for our members and visitors on the subject of “nano” CBD and elaborate on why it has become so well-accepted and appreciated by patients worldwide.

 I’ll be covering the following subjects: